hiker/PSyclone/doc/distributed_memory.rst

 PSyclone supports the generation of code for distributed memory machines.
-When this option is switched on, PSyclone takes on responsibility for both performance and correctness.
+When this option is switched on, PSyclone takes on responsibility for both performance and correctness, as described below.

 Correctness
 -----------